 These roasted stuffed heirloom tomatoes are filled with a goat cheese, creme fraiche, thyme mixture and topped with garlic butter breadcrumbs for a wonderful late summer side dish.

-It’s the end of August and while I was *this close* to sharing an apple recipe for this month’s Silk seasonal eating post, I forced myself to resist.
+It’s the end of August and while I was *this close* to sharing an apple recipe for this month’s seasonal eating post, I forced myself to resist.

 My parents’ garden is overflowing with them (while they’re once again on vacation missing it all for the third year in a row) and local ones are everywhere not just at the farm stands/markets but even in the regular grocery stores.
-I love it.